 Bill forcing Chinese firms to meet US accounting standards passes Congress

-The U.S. House of Representatives passed legislation on Wednesday that could prevent Chinese companies from listing their shares on U.S. exchanges unless they adhere to U.S. auditing standards.

-WASHINGTON: The U.S. House of Representatives passed legislation on Wednesday that could prevent Chinese companies from listing their shares on U.S. exchanges unless they adhere to U.S. auditing standards.
+WASHINGTON: The US House of Representatives passed legislation on Wednesday (Dec 2) that could prevent Chinese companies from listing their shares on US exchanges unless they adhere to US auditing standards.

 The measure passed by unanimous voice vote, after passing the Senate earlier this year, sending it to the White House which said President Donald Trump is expected to sign it into law.

-While it applies to companies from any country, the legislation targets Chinese companies such as Alibaba, tech firm Pinduoduo Inc. and oil giant PetroChina Co Ltd..
+While it applies to companies from any country, the legislation targets Chinese companies such as Alibaba, tech firm Pinduoduo and oil giant PetroChina.

 Measures taking a harder line on Chinese business and trade practices generally pass Congress with large margins, as both Democrats and Trump's fellow Republicans echo the president's hard line against Beijing.